Riktastic/Axium/documentation/installation_docker.md

 After sucessfully building the image, it will start two containers:
 - axium-axium-1: Axium,
-- axium-db-1: The PostgreSQL database
+- axium-db-1: The PostgreSQL database.

 The database will store its files within the `./docker` folder.